raspberrypilearning/time-to-make/en/step_5.md

 --- task ---
 Make the LED blink.

-Experiment with the length of time on and off by changing the numbers in the brackets
+Experiment with the length of time on and off by changing the numbers in the brackets.
+The first number is on and the second number is off.

 --- code ---
 ---